Image

 • Assess for, monitor, and evaluate physical conditions that predispose mothers and babies to a complex breastfeeding experience.

-• Educate, counsel, and support families with complex breastfeeding situations.
+• Educate, council and support families that have more complex and involved breastfeeding challenges.

-• Identify and advocate for aspects of breastfeeding management programs that facilitate optimal health outcomes.
+• Identify and advocate for aspects of breastfeeding management that facilitate optional health outcomes.

 • Identify and advocate for public health strategies that serve to protect breastfeeding.

-• Coordinate care consistent with standards of professional ethics and behavior.
+• Coordinate care that is consistent with standards of professional ethics and behavior.

 CLCs are members of the healthcare team who can provide knowledge and counseling about optimal and suboptimal breastfeeding.
 The CLC works to solve problems in conjunction with other professionals and strives to provide appropriate referrals and recommendations.